You must submit an application if you will be a NEW student at a:

 - Bridges PCS has an additional lottery preference for high level special education students to gain entry into that school’s high level special education classrooms.

 No, they do not complete a different application.
 Public schools do not discriminate based on a student's English proficiency.
 EL students can apply to any DCPS or public charter school.
 The My School DC application does not ask any questions about a student's English proficiency level.
-The My School DC application asks for the guardian’s preferred language so My School DC can better communicate with the guardian.
-It is not used for a student's placement and does not impact lottery results in any way.
+The My School DC application asks for the guardian’s preferred language so My School DC can better communicate with the guardian; it is not used for a student's placement and does not impact lottery results in any way.

 Where can a non-English speaker receive assistance in their language with questions regarding the My School DC application and lottery?

 District of Columbia Public Schools (DCPS) is the local public school system of Washington, DC.
 All DCPS schools are free to DC residents.
-Every K-12 student who lives in Washington, DC, has at least one right-to-attend DCPS school per grade band — a school where he or she can enroll at any time.
+Every K-12 student who lives in Washington, DC, has at least one right-to-attend DCPS school per grade band — a school where they can enroll at any time.
 A right-to-attend school can be identified as a student’s in-boundary school or feeder pattern school.
 Students do not need to apply to their right-to-attend school(s) for grades K–12.
 Students can complete a My School DC application to request space at other DCPS schools.
-Families of all new PK3 and PK4 students must complete a My School DC application and enter the lottery even if they want to attend their in-boundary DCPS school.
+Families of all new PK3 and PK4 students must complete a My School DC application and enter the lottery even if they want to attend their DCPS in-boundary school.
 Find your in-boundary school using the School Finder.

 DCPS selective high schools and programs have no boundaries and admit students based on specific criteria.
 All students eligible to enroll in grades 9-12 can apply to these schools and programs, based on the schools' admissions rubrics, only some students will be eligible to attend.
 Learn more about what is needed to apply to the selective high schools and programs here.